-The Medical/Clinical Assistant Certificate program of study prepares individuals, under the supervision of physicians, to provide medical office administrative services and perform clinical duties, including patient intake and care, routine diagnostic and recording procedures, pre-examination and examination assistance, and the administration of first aid.
+Medical/Clinical Assistant program of study prepares individuals, under the supervision of physicians, to provide medical office administrative services and perform clinical duties, including patient intake and care, routine diagnostic and recording procedures, pre-examination and examination assistance, and the administration of first aid.
 This program includes instruction in basic anatomy and physiology, medical terminology, medical ethics, patient communications, medical office procedures, and clinical diagnostic, testing and treatment procedures.
 Graduates of this program are awarded a certificate.

-General Education Courses that must be completed prior to first semester of Medical Assistant Certificate:
+General Education Courses that must be completed prior to first semester of Medical/Clinical Assistant Certificate:

+- ENG 105 Composition I 3.0 Credit(s)

+OR

-ENG 105 Composition I 3 or ENG 110 Writing for the Workplace
+- ENG 110 Writing For The Workplace 3.0 Credit(s)

-HSC 128 Anatomy and Physiology for Allied Health Programs OR
+- HSC 128 Anatomy and Physiology for Allied Health Programs 3.0 Credit(s)

+OR

-BIO 157 Human Biology
+- BIO 157 Human Biology 4.0 Credit(s)

-HSC 113 Medical Terminology
+- HSC 113 Medical Terminology 2.0 Credit(s)